 These conditions, coupled with sloping floors, cracked plaster, broken windows, windows and doors that won’t open or closed (or stay open or closed) all make a strong case for problems that require a foundation specialist.

-Most interior basement walls have or have had mortar between the stones, as well as a coating of mortar on the surface.
+Most limestone basement walls have (or have had) mortar between the stones, as well as a coating of mortar on the surface.
 Water migration will cause this mortar to flake and fall off, exposing the stones.